-A. A finding that a violation has occurred is not dependent upon the outcome of any juvenile or criminal proceedings.
-Indication that a violation has occurred will be governed by a "preponderance of evidence":

-(1) a "preponderance of evidence" requires less substantiation than either "substantial evidence that a

-- violation has occurred" or "proof beyond a reasonable doubt that a violation has occurred", and (2) a "preponderance of evidence" also means over 50% of the believable evidence. - B. Violations of the Standards of Behavior as described in Section IV above will result in suspension of the privilege to participate for a period of time or number of events as prescribed in the following options.
-(All costs involved with any counseling, educational training, etc. will be the responsibility of the student/parent/guardian.) - (1) Option A Volunteer Provision.
-A student who violated the good conduct code and both reports the specific conduct and admits that the conduct is in fact a violation of this policy, within four calendar days of its occurrence to a school official (sponsor, coach, etc.) may take advantage of this provision.
-To do so, he/she must additionally follow up with a written statement of confirmation submitted to the activities director. - (a)1st Violation the student will be declared ineligible for 40% of the regular season competition for students involved in athletics and cheerleading and/or 2 events for all other categories.
-This period of ineligibility can be reduced to 20% of the regular season competition for students involved in athletics and cheerleading and/or 1 event for all other categories if the student performs and completes such activities or projects as directed and scheduled by the administrator.
-Such projects can include assignment to an educational/counseling group. - (b)2nd Violation within a 12-month period from the date of the first violation the student will be declared ineligible for 12 months from the time of the violation.
-The length of this period of ineligibility can be reduced to 40% of the regular season competition for students involved in athletics and cheerleading and/or 2 events for all other categories if the student performs and completes such activities or projects as directed and scheduled by the administrator.
-Such project can include assignment to an educational/counseling group. - (c)3rd Violation within a 12-month period from the date of the first violation the student will be declared ineligible for 12 months from the date of the third violation, OR, after a one-month period, the student may make application to the administrator to consider possible reinstatement to eligibility.
+- A. A finding that a violation has occurred is not dependent upon the outcome of any juvenile or criminal proceedings.
+Indication that a violation has occurred will be governed by a "preponderance of evidence": (1) a "preponderance of evidence" requires less substantiation than either "substantial evidence that a violation has occurred" or "proof beyond a reasonable doubt that a violation has occurred", and (2) a "preponderance of evidence" also means over 50% of the believable evidence. - B. Violations of the Standards of Behavior as described in Section IV above will result in suspension of the privilege to participate for a period of time or number of events as prescribed below. - (a) 1st Violation the student will be declared ineligible for 2/3 of the regular season competition for students involved in athletics and cheerleading and/or 3 events for all other categories.

+Counseling is recommended but not required. - (b) 2nd Violation within a 24-month period from the date of the first violation the student will be declared ineligible for 12 months from the date of the second violation, OR, after a one-month period, the student may make application to the administrator to consider possible reinstatement to eligibility.
 If the administrator rejects the first application for eligibility reinstatement, the student may reapply a month later and his/her application may be reevaluated by the administrator.
+Any reinstatement could not occur sooner than would under a second violation.
+Counseling is recommended but not required. - (c) 3rd Violation within a 24-month period from the date of the first violation the student will be declared ineligible for the remainder of their high school career.

+Events that move immediately to 3rd offense-drug paraphilia and drug possession.

-Any reinstatement could not occur sooner than would under a second violation. - (1)Option B Honesty Provision.
-If the student is contacted by a school official about a good conduct violation and the student is honest and cooperative about the incident, the following options will apply. - (a) 1^{st} Violation the student will be declared ineligible for 60% of the regular season competition for students involved in athletics and cheerleading and/or 3 events for all other categories.
-This period of ineligibility can be reduced to 40% of the regular season competition for students involved in athletics and cheerleading and/or 2 events for all other categories if the student performs and completes such activities or projects as directed and scheduled by the administrator.
-Such projects can include assignment to an educational/counseling group. - (b)2nd Violation within a 12-month period from the date of the first violation the student will be declared ineligible for 12 months from the time of the violation.
-The length of this period of ineligibility can be reduced to 60% of the regular season competition for students involved in athletics and cheerleading and/or 4 events for all other categories if the student performs and completes such activities or projects as directed and scheduled by the administrator.
-Such project can include assignment to an educational/counseling group. - (c) 3rd Violation within a 12-month period from the date of the first violation the student will be declared ineligible for 12 months from the date of the third violation, OR, after a one-month period, the student may make application to the administrator to consider possible reinstatement to eligibility.
+- C. Volunteer Provision (Self-Report).
+A student who violated the good conduct code and both reports the specific conduct and admits that the conduct is in fact a violation of this policy, before an administrator becomes aware of or begins an investigation regarding information obtained in any manner, to a school official (sponsor, coach, etc.) may take advantage of this provision.
+To do so, he/she must additionally follow up with a written statement of confirmation submitted to the activities director. - (a) 1st Violation the student will be declared ineligible for 1/3 of the regular season competition for students involved in athletics and cheerleading and/or 2 events for all other categories.
+Counseling is recommended but not required. - (b) 2nd Violation within a 24-month period from the date of the first violation the student will be declared ineligible for 2/3 of the regular season competition for students involved in athletics and cheerleading and/or 3 events for all other categories.
+Counseling is recommended but not required. - (c) 3rd Violation within a 24-month period from the date of the first violation the student will be declared ineligible for 12 months from the date of the third violation, OR, after a one-month period, the student may make application to the administrator to consider possible reinstatement to eligibility.
 If the administrator rejects the first application for eligibility reinstatement, the student may reapply a month later and his/her application may be reevaluated by the administrator.
-Any reinstatement could not occur sooner than would under a second violation. - (1) Option C Substantial Provision.
-A student who does not admit to a good conduct violation but who is found to have violated the policy by an administrator.
+Any reinstatement could not occur sooner than would under a second violation.
+Counseling is required to be reinstated.

-- (a)1st Violation the student will be declared ineligible for 60% of the regular season competition for students involved in athletics and cheerleading and/or 3 events for all other categories. - (b)2nd Violation within a 12-month period from the date of the first violation the student will be declared ineligible for 12 months from the date of the violation. - (c) 3rd Violation within a 12-month period from the date of the second violation the student will be declared ineligible for 12 months from the date of the violation. - (d)Students losing eligibility under this option may make application to the administrator for reduction of ineligibility after at least one month from the assignment of the penalty.
-Any reinstatement of eligibility could not be sooner than would occur under Option A above.
+Any student who appeals an administrator's decision related to this policy loses his/her right to participate in the volunteer provision and the reduced penalty associated with it.

-V. PROCEDURES FOR ASSIGNING PENALTIES
+PENALTIES